-- · Know key beliefs and practices of world faiths and how such beliefs influence individuals and communities.
-They will know how sacred writings and key individuals impact people today as well as knowing how certain philosophical arguments may challenge religious ideas and morals - Understand how to make informed decisions relating to religious, philosophical and ethical beliefs and to appreciate diversity within and between religions.
-They will understand how to value beliefs different to their own and critically analyse and evaluate the impact of various beliefs on an individual and the world around them
+- Know key beliefs and practices of world faiths and how such beliefs influence individuals and communities.
+They will know how scared writings and key individuals impact people today as well as knowing how certain philosophical arguments may challenge religious ideas and morals.
+This supports Ofsted's recent review of RE (May 2021) about delivering high quality substantive knowledge so students have accurate knowledge about religion and non-religion. - Understand how to make informed decisions relating to religious, philosophical and ethical beliefs and to appreciate diversity within and between religions.
+They will understand how to value beliefs different to their own and critically analyse and evaluate the impact of various beliefs on an individual and the world around them.
+This supports Ofsted's review of RE where it emphasised the importance of personal knowledge and allowing "students to build an awareness of their own presuppositions and values about the religious and non-religious traditions they study".